se1-1314/xiast-docs/management/project/spmp.md

     * Providing some documentation concerning the used tools and Git.
     * Ensuring safety and restorability of documents
 * Quality Assurance Leader
-    * Creation of & providing the STP with updates
+    * Creation of & providing the STD with updates
     * Optionally creating (and maintaining) an SQAP
     * Quality-based Monitoring of the Software
     * Reviewing source-code: are all required features implemented?